-How tons of gaming is an excessive amount of gaming?
+How much gaming is an excessive amount of gaming?

 Addiction specialist urges Japan to deal with over-gaming as a intellectual ailment 1

-Online gaming addiction has to turn out to be the fastest-developing form of dependency inside the twenty-first century, and it’s the maximum inclined humans — youngsters — who mainly fall prey to its psychoactive outcomes, Higuchi says.
-As head of the Kurihama Medical and Addiction Center in Kanagawa Prefecture, which started the country’s first software for internet addition in 2011, Higuchi is rolling up his sleeves to tackle a deadly disease has eaten into the vitals of our society.
+Online gaming addiction has turned out to be the fastest-developing form of dependency in the twenty-first century, and it’s the most inclined humans — youngsters — who mainly fall prey to its psychoactive outcomes, Higuchi says.
+As head of the Kurihama Medical and Addiction Center in Kanagawa Prefecture, which started the country’s first software for internet addition in 2011, Higuchi is rolling up his sleeves to tackle a deadly disease that has eaten into our society’s vitals.

-“This isn’t just about Japan; it’s going on all around the globe,” Higuchi stated in a current interview.
+“This isn’t just about Japan; it’s going on all around the globe,” Higuchi stated in an interview.

 “We cope with sufferers every day and spot how gaming addiction is best getting worse.
 How can we ignore that?”